Alcohol’s Impact on the Body

-- Alcohol goes directly to the bloodstream, which is why it effects every system in the body.
+- Alcohol goes directly to the bloodstream, which is why it affects every system in the body.

 - Excessive drinking can decrease the amount of testosterone in a man’s body and cause impotence.